Vertical Federated Learning: Challenges, Methodologies and Experiments: Background

 \subsection{Frameworks for VFL}

-The key idea of VFL is to enhance a learning model by utilizing the distributed data with various attributes.
-Hence, VFL accepts the vertically partitioned data where participants' data share the same sample space with different attribute spaces.
-As shown in Fig.~\ref{fig:VFL_systems}, a general VFL process for each learning epoch includes the following seven key steps: \begin{itemize} \item[$\bullet$]\textbf{Step 1: Private set intersection.} Before model training, the framework needs to find the common identifiers (IDs) served by all participants (i.e., guest organization and host organization) to align the training data samples, which is called private set intersection (PSI) or secure entity alignment~\cite{Lu2020Multi}.
-PSI is a secure multiparty protocol which allows multiple participants to find out the common IDs available across their data and nothing else.
-Widely adopted PSI techniques include naive hashing, oblivious polynomial evaluation, and oblivious transfer~\cite{Lu2020Multi}. \item[$\bullet$]\textbf{Step 2: Bottom model forward propagation.} After determining the aligned data samples among all participants, each participant will complete a forward propagation process using local data based on its bottom (local) model.
-This forward propagation process is similar to the conventional training except calculating the loss value. \item[$\bullet$]\textbf{Step 3: Forward output transmission.} Each participant needs to transmit its forward output to the label owner.
-Intuitively speaking, the forward output contains intermediate results of local neural networks, which transforms the original attributes into features~\cite{Yang2019Federated}.
+The key idea of VFL is to enhance the learning model by utilizing the distributed data with various attributes.
+Hence, it is designed for the vertically partitioned data where participants' data share the same sample space with different attribute spaces.
+As shown in Fig.~\ref{fig:VFL_systems}, a general VFL process for each learning epoch includes the following seven key steps: \begin{itemize} \item[$\bullet$]\textbf{Private set intersection.} Before model training, the framework needs to find the common IDs served by all participants (i.e., guest organization and host organization) to align the training data samples, which is called private set intersection (PSI) or secure entity alignment~\cite{Lu2020Multi}.
+PSI is an interactive cryptographic protocol which allows multiple participants to find out the common IDs and nothing else.
+Widely adopted PSI techniques include naive hashing, oblivious polynomial evaluation, and oblivious transfer~\cite{Lu2020Multi}. \item[$\bullet$]\textbf{Bottom model forward propagation.} After determining the aligned data samples among all participants, each participant will complete a forward propagation process using local data based on its bottom model.
+This forward propagation process is similar to the conventional training except calculating the loss value. \item[$\bullet$]\textbf{Forward output transmission.} Each participant needs to transmit its forward output to the label owner.
+Intuitively speaking, the forward output contains intermediate results of local neural networks, which transforms the original attributes into features.
 Such a transmission process may divulge participants' privacy information.
-Hence, advanced privacy preserving methods, such as differential privacy (DP), should be exploited to address potential privacy risks but will may incur additional communication costs and computation complexities. \item[$\bullet$]\textbf{Step 4: Top model forward propagation.} The label owner uses the collected outputs from all participants to calculate the loss function value based on the top model and labels. \item[$\bullet$]\textbf{Step 5: Top model backward propagation.} The label owner performs backward propagation and computes two gradients for: 1) model parameters of the top model; and 2) forward outputs from each participant.
-Using the gradients of the top model, the label owner can calculate the average gradients for each batch of samples and update its model. \item[$\bullet$]\textbf{Step 6: Backward output transmission.} The gradients of forward outputs are sent back to every guest participant.
-It can be noticed the required communication cost (transmission bits) is usually much smaller than the ones in \textbf{Step 2}, because they are gradients instead of intermediate outputs. \item[$\bullet$]\textbf{Step 7: Bottom model backward propagation.} Each participant calculates the gradients of its bottom model parameters based on the local data and gradients of the forward outputs from the label owner, and then updates its bottom model. \end{itemize} We next discuss the differences between VFL and HFL in the following subsection.
+Hence, advanced privacy preserving methods should be exploited to address this potential risk but will may incur additional communication costs and computation complexities. \item[$\bullet$]\textbf{Top model forward propagation.} The label owner uses the collected outputs from all participants to calculate the loss function value based on the top model and labels. \item[$\bullet$]\textbf{Top model backward propagation.} The label owner performs backward propagation and computes two gradients for: 1) model parameters of the top model; and 2) forward outputs from every participant.
+Using the gradients of the top model, the label owner can calculate the average gradients for each batch and update its model. \item[$\bullet$]\textbf{Backward output transmission.} The gradients of forward outputs are sent back to every participant.
+It can be noticed the required transmission bits are usually much smaller than the ones in \textbf{Step 2}, because they are gradients instead of intermediate outputs. \item[$\bullet$]\textbf{Bottom model backward propagation.} Each participant calculates the gradients of its bottom model parameters based on the local data and gradients of the forward outputs from the label owner, and then updates its bottom model. \end{itemize} After introducing the VFL process for each learning epoch, we will discuss the differences between VFL and HFL in the following subsection.